cfcosta/mutree/README.md

-# Mutree
+# mutree

-Mutree is a Rust library implementing a variant of the [Merkle Patricia Forestry](https://github.com/aiken-lang/merkle-patricia-forestry) Data Structure, with a general focus of interacting with the Cardano Blockchain.
+mutree is a Rust library implementing a variant of the [Merkle Patricia Forestry](https://github.com/aiken-lang/merkle-patricia-forestry) Data Structure, with a general focus of interacting with the Cardano Blockchain.
 It aims to be compatible whenever possible, but the project is going at some point to have its own implementation of On-chain Aiken code.

 ## Table of Contents